 Step inside Music City's art world with First Saturday Art Crawl.
 The first Saturday of every month, from 6pm to 9pm, art galleries around Nashville offer free admission to view their latest exhibits.
 Over 20 art venues participate, presenting local and world-renowned artists and artwork, offering the opportunity to meet and discuss art with like-minded individuals.
 Every genre of art can be seen bringing a truly amazing artistic experience.
-The Art Crawl spans across all of Nashville, allowing you too see everything at 5th Avenue of the Arts, 5th Avenue South, and in The Historic Arcade.
+The Downtown First Saturday Art Crawl spans across all of downtown, allowing you too see everything at 5th Avenue of the Arts, 5th Avenue South, and in The Historic Arcade.
 Feel free to browse below to see what each gallery offers, and what they might feature on the next First Saturday Art Crawl.
 Arts & Music at Wedgewood/Houston is a new addition to this celebration of arts, welcoming guests into the WeHo neighborhood for a night of art and music.

 UPCOMING FIRST SATURDAY DATES OF 2018:

-Start your night at The Frist Center for the Visual Arts which gives an Architecture Tour at 4:30pm every First Saturday of the Month.
+Start your night at the Frist Art Museum which gives an Architecture Tour at 4:30pm every First Saturday of the Month.
 Every inch of the building offers a piece of history to discover.
 Constructed between 1933 and 1934, during the Great Depression, the former post office is a prominent Nashville architectural treasure from the Art Deco period.
-After the tour, guests are welcome to step aboard the shuttle that will take you to the 5th Avenue of the Arts just in time for the Art Crawl at 6pm.
+The Frist Art Museum’s First Saturday Architecture Tours are interpreted by certified American Sign Language instructors provided through Bridges, a Nashville-based organization that serves the deaf, hard-of-hearing and hearing communities.